RuiXu-HKUST/ruixu-hkust.github.io/_pages/about.md

 ---

 Hello!

-I am Rui Xu, a first-year Ph.D. student at the Hong Kong University of Science and Technology (Guangzhou) in the Artificial Intelligence Hub, advised by [Sihong XIE](http://ait.hkust-gz.edu.cn/archives/1375).
-I am funded by Postgraduate Studentship Award.
+I am Rui Xu, a first-year Ph.D. student at the Hong Kong University of Science and Technology (Guangzhou) in the Artificial Intelligence Hub, advised by [Sihong XIE](http://ait.hkust-gz.edu.cn/archives/1375) and funded by Postgraduate Studentship Award.

 Current Research Interests
 ------